 The correlator forms cross-spectral power measurements on all relevant baselines in a given sub-array, including individual antenna "self-spectra".
-These can be integrated over any integral multiple of the basic integration cycle, 131.072 milliseconds (2 microsec).
+These can be integrated over any integral multiple of the basic integration cycle, 131.072 milliseconds ( $2^{17}$ microsec).
 Adjacent spectral points may be averaged while integrating to reduce spectral resolution.
 A time-domain transversal filter is available at the output from the integrator to maximize the fringe-rate window while further reducing the data rate.

-Correlator output is written in a "FITS Binary Table" format, and will eventually include amplitude and pulse calibration data obtained at observe time, and editing flags from both observing stations and the correlator (Diamond et al. 1997).
+Correlator output is written in a "FITS Binary Table" format, and as of about 1999 April 1 will include editing flags plus amplitude, weather, and pulse calibration data logged at VLBA antennas at observe time (Flatters 1999; Ulvestad 1999a).
 All results are archived on digital-audio-tape (DAT) cassettes.
-The output data rate islimited to 0.5 Mbytes per second, which must be shared among all simultaneous correlator sub-arrays.
+The output data rate is limited to 0.5 Mbytes per second, which must be shared among all simultaneous correlator sub-arrays.
 Data are copied from the archive for distribution to users on a variety of media, with DAT and Exabyte currently given primary support.
 Operation of the correlator is governed primarily by information obtained from the VLBA control system's monitor data or from foreign stations' log files.
 A few additional items, all of which have been mentioned above, will be specified by the user prior to correlation.
-Supervision of the correlation process is the responsibility of VLBA operations personnel;

-user participation during correlation is not expected nor easily arranged, as explained below.
+Supervision of the correlation process is the responsibility of VLBA operations personnel; user participation during correlation is not expected nor easily arranged, as explained below.